The Age of Innocence

 £10.99

-Edith Wharton was the first woman to win the Pulitzer Prize for Literature with this witty satire of New York’s upper classes.
+Edith Wharton was the first woman to win the Pulitzer Prize for Literature with this witty satire of New York’s upper classes, presented in a beautiful collector’s edition.

 In stock